Wednesday, October 23, 2013

 Dead trees and trash now litter this old railroad

 Under the Kirchnerista presidential regime, the railroad systems became operational again.
-Companies like Ferrocentral were once again able to offer train services to provinces like Cordoba, which connected them with routes that lead to Argentina’s capital of Buenos Aires.
+Companies like Ferrocentral were able to offer train services to provinces like Cordoba, which connected them with routes that lead to Argentina’s capital of Buenos Aires.

 We took the train route from Cordoba to Buenos Aires